 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission.
 Please read my full disclosure policy for details.

 Another proponent of hydroponic fodder, NY organic dairy farmer John Stoltzfus, noted that butterfat levels in milk have risen with the sprouts, and declined when he stopped feeding them.
-He also claimed significant increase in milk production, and is excited about a planned expansion of his sprouting room.
+He also claimed a significant increase in milk production and is excited about a planned expansion of his sprouting room.

 Hydroponic Fodder Advantages

 - Superior nutrition and hydration

 - No fertilizer, herbicides, or pesticides